lc-2025/storage-manager/.github/CONTRIBUTING.md

 ### Security

 For any sensitive data referred to the project - i.e. keys, password, secret settings, etc. - please make sure to set them in a local `.env*.*` file as expected and then list it in the `.gitignore`.
-To make known their presence to other contributors, add them to the `.env.dist` file as a placeholder
+To make known their presence to other contributors, add them to the `.env.dist` file as a placeholder.

 ### Commits